justMoritz/sector-based-3d-engine/README.md

   - ✅ re-implement sorting
   - ✅ re-implement transparency
   - ✅ refactor checkPlayerInSector function to also work for sprites
-- 👩🏼‍💻 Fix Ceiling texture rendering
+- ✅ Fix Ceiling texture rendering
+  - ✅ Re-implmement and refactor skybox
 - Think about slopes.
 I kinda don't want to open that can of worms, but maybe think about slopes...

 - Refactor checkSectors function